Oakleigh, Potts Point: Oakleigh

 Goderich Lodge was sold at auction two months after Macquoid's death and in the years that followed was rented by the First Bishop of Australia, Dr William Broughton, whose wife died at the house in 1849.
 The next tenant was Surveyor General Samuel Augustus Perry and then in the 1850s, it was purchased in 1850 by wealthy wine and beer merchant, Frederick Tooth, of Tooth and Co.
 Brewery.
 Tooth's brother Edwin lived at the other end of the Macquoid estate in the villa "Waratah".
 Tooth later sold it to shipping merchant Captain Charles Smith (which was when the illustration at the top of this post was created).
 Captain Smith died at Goderich Lodge from an embolism in June 1897 and his widow Marjorie stayed on at the home until at least 1904 when her daughter, Marjorie, married.
 By then, the original four-acre land grant had been subdivided and there were a number of properties on Macquoid's original estate.

 Goderich Lodge was demolished in 1915, the house having been located where the Hampton Court Hotel sits today (on Darlinghurst Road, west of the site of Oakleigh).
 The name Goderich remains in the laneway that runs along the back of the old Hampton Court Hotel, Goderich Lane.

 Oakleigh is a Victorian era villa dating from c.
 1880 in Italianate style, built as a gentleman's town house, with five well-proportioned rooms and four smaller utility rooms / bathrooms over three storeys, and a belvedere or tower room.

-In the early 20th century the building was converted into a boarding house, with a rear "L" shaped three storey addition, comprising 12 more rooms with kitchenettes connected by a timber verandah.
+In the early 20th century the building was converted into a boarding house, with a rear L-shaped three-storey addition, comprising 12 more rooms with kitchenettes connected by a timber verandah.
 On a block next to the house were servants' quarters and stables, however these were demolished in the 1960s to make way for flats.

 Oakleigh operated for most of the 20th century as a boarding house, owned by the Boucher/Williams family who also owned properties in Kellett Street, nearby.
 Florimond, Beatrice and Cecelia Coucke moved into Oakleigh when they arrived from Europe in 1949 and in 1963 they bought the house.
 Cecelia continued living at Oakleigh with her parents, in turn her children grew up there.

-In the late 1970s-early 1980s Oakleigh was threatened by developers keen to demolish it and make way for a multi-storey hotel.
+In the late 1970s to early 1980s Oakleigh was threatened by developers keen to demolish it and make way for a multi-storey hotel.
 The Coucke family successfully fought to save their home.
 In 1985 the Minister for Planning and the Environment, Bob Carr, placed Oakleigh under a permanent conservation order.